(Last updated: 17 May 2019)

-In June 2016 the United Kingdom (UK) voted in a referendum in favour of withdrawal from the European Union ("Brexit").
+On 23 June 2016 the United Kingdom voted in a referendum to leave the European Union ("Brexit").

 Article 50 of the Treaty on European Union contains special provisions for the withdrawal of a Member State.
-Thus, a Member State which decides to leave must inform the European Council of its intention.
+These require a Member State which decides to leave to inform the European Council of its intention.
 Only then will the negotiations on a withdrawal agreement commence.
-The Treaties will cease to apply as of the date on which the withdrawal agreement comes into effect or two years after withdrawal notification unless the European Council unanimously resolves by mutual agreement with the Member State concerned to extend this deadline.
+The Treaties will cease to apply as of the date on which the withdrawal agreement takes effect or two years after withdrawal notification unless the European Council unanimously resolves to extend the deadline by mutual agreement with the Member State concerned.

 Timeline: Brexit and other Events relevant to the European Union in this context

 Below we provide an overview of the possible legal consequences of Brexit, arranged according to the different areas of law.
 If you require any further information, please feel free to contact John Hammond at any time.